outpw/geodex/README.md

-# geodex
+# Geodex
-repo for geojson files
+Repo for geojson files for various map index projects in the Earth Sciences & Map Library at CU Boulder.

+GeoJson all the time.